 If the car is equipped with rear-door power windows, this function can be disabled by a switch located on the driver's door armrest.
 This switch is positioned 90° in relation to the other switches.

-• The rear door windows can be raised or lowered with the respective door switch on the driver's door.
+The rear door windows can be raised or lowered with the respective door switch as well as the switch on the driver's door.

-• The rear door windows cannot be raised or lowered with the respective door switch but instead only with the corresponding switch on the driver's door.
+The rear-door windows cannot be raised or lowered with the respective door switch but instead only with the corresponding switch on the driver's door.